-Pregnancy Discrimination Defense Services in New York City, NY
+Pregnancy Discrimination Lawyer Services in Los Angeles, CA and New York City, NY

 Pregnancy Discrimination & Maternity Leave Laws in the Workplace

 Both federal and state laws require employers to treat pregnant women fairly.
 If you’re pregnant, you should be treated the same as all other workers.
 It’s a simple idea, but in practice pregnancy discrimination occurs very often.
 If you think it has happened to you, the first step is to understand the anti-discrimination and maternity leave laws that protect your rights on the job.

 The Pregnancy Discrimination Act

 The main federal law protecting pregnant women is an amendment to the Civil Rights Act of 1964, called the Pregnancy Discrimination Act (PDA).
 This law sets the rules and regulations regarding an employer’s responsibilities when one of their workers is pregnant, as well as the rights of pregnant workers, and is applicable to companies that have 15 or more employees.

 When a pregnant employee’s rights are violated, employers can be held accountable, and may be found liable and required to pay damages or other types of restitution.

 Employers have the responsibility to treat pregnant women fairly.
 This outlaws acts of pregnancy discrimination.
 Employers may not refuse to hire pregnant workers based on personal views about the inability of pregnant women to perform job duties.
 They may not pass over qualified pregnant women for a promotion that would otherwise be granted.
 Nor may they terminate, demote, harass, or refuse to hire someone just for being pregnant.

 It is also against the law for employers to refuse to hire a pregnant worker due to a pregnancy-related health condition.